 Step 1: Prepare Documents - Passport copy - Professional photo - Proof of income (contracts, bank statements, tax returns) - Health insurance policy - Employment verification or client contracts - CV/resume

-Step 2: Apply Online - Through MDEC (Malaysia Digital Economy Corporation) - mdec.my/derantau - Processing time: 2-4 weeks
+Step 2: Apply Online - Through MDEC (Malaysia Digital Economy Corporation) - mdec.my/derantau - Processing time: 6-8 weeks (may take longer if additional documents needed)

 Step 3: Pay Fees - Main applicant: RM1,000 - Dependents: RM500 each